Hamletmachine: Performance history

+Hamletmachine had its world premiere in 1978, november 7 by the Ensemble théâtral mobile of Brussel, in a production directed by Marc Liebens, in the Michel Dezoteux's Théâtre élémentaire.

-Hamletmachine had its world premiere in 1979 at Théâtre Gérard Philipe in Saint-Denis, France.
+The play was then presented in 1979 at Théâtre Gérard Philipe in Saint-Denis, France.
 The U.S. premiere of the play was performed in March 1984 by Freies Theater München at the University of South Florida.
 This was followed in December of the same year by a production at the Theater for the New City in New York and in May 1986 by a production at New York University, which was directed by Robert Wilson.

 The British premiere was on March 7, 1985, at the Gate Theatre in London, in a double bill with Heiner Müller's Mauser, both directed by Paul Brightwell, who had previously directed a student production of Müller's Cement at the University of Essex.
 The production of Hamletmachine was described as "a stage teeming with images" and "an electrifying message from East Germany" by Nicholas De Jongh in The Guardian.

 In 1992, the play was presented by the University of California, Irvine, directed by Keith Fowler, as a bloody fantasy set in a "Frankenstein laboratory," in which industrial meat hooks served to "float" Ophelia.
 In 2002, the Los Angeles Times published a 35-year retrospective of cutting edge art "on the wilder side," and UC Irvine's Hamletmachine was one of five "bloodiest" events listed.

 In 1992 Josef Szeiler and Aziza Haas elaborated the Hamletmachine in Tokyo in parallel to a production of Hamlet by the Tokyo Engeki Ensemble, known for its traditional Brecht adaptations, which was confronted with the open and experimental approach Szeiler and Haas had first developed as members of TheaterAngelusNovus.
 The project resulted in a new translation of Hamletmachine into Japanese and 15 experimental performances ranging from 45 minutes to 12 hours.
 It was documented in the book HamletMaschine.Tokyo.Material.

 In 2007 it was performed in the Samuel Beckett Theatre in Dublin, Ireland, directed by Paul Carton.

 In 2010, Wang Chong directed the first production of Hamletmachine in China.
 References to the Chinese and North Korean political situations caused controversy.
 However, the show toured Beijing and Hangzhou without getting banned.
 The show was performed by four Chinese opera actors and one child.
 Critics called it "deconstructed Chinese opera" and "the most exciting work at the Beijing International Fringe Festival".

 In 2016 Vitalyi Goltsov directed the first production of Hamletmachine in Ukraine.
 It was in Chernihiv Teatre of puppets.
 In 2020 director Roza Sarkisyan and writer Joanna Wichowska collaborated on a new production entitled H-Effect, which combined this play and Hamlet in a postdramatic theatre production.